zitos97/Hypermobile-Joint-Protector/README.md

 ### Tinkercad

 An image and a simulation of my Tinkercad circuit can be found in the folder ./Media/Photos and ./Media/Videos, respecively.
 Note that for purposes of simplicity, the stretch sensor is represented by a potentiometer.
-Rebuild the depicted circuit and copy/paste the Arduino code into the Tinkercad code bar to execute the prototype.
+Rebuild the depicted circuit and copy/paste the Arduino code from ./Arduino Code/tinkercadPrototype into the Tinkercad code bar to execute the prototype.

 ### Fritzing